utkarshcmu/grafana.org/content/blog/2018-01-05-timeshift-ep28.md

 		<p>
 			Lock in your seat for GrafanaCon EU while there are still tickets avaialable!
 Join us March 1-2, 2018 in Amsterdam for 2 days of talks centered around Grafana and the surrounding monitoring ecosystem including Graphite, Prometheus, InfluxData, Elasticsearch, Kubernetes, and more.
 		</p>
-		<p>You can see the full speaker list on the <a href="http://grafanacon.org" target="-_blank">conference website</a>, but we have some exciting talks lined up from <strong>Google, CERN, Bloomberg, eBay, Red Hat, Tinder, Fastly, Automattic, Prometheus, InfluxData, Percona and more!</strong>
+		<p>We have some exciting talks lined up from <strong>Google, CERN, Bloomberg, eBay, Red Hat, Tinder, Fastly, Automattic, Prometheus, InfluxData, Percona and more!</strong> You can see the full list of speakers below, but be sure to get your ticket now.
 		</p>
 		<br />
 		<p>